 The rainy season begins usually in December and last until April.
 In the rainy season, we have heavy tropical showers frequently.

 The Cusco region has a tropical high mountainous type of weather.
-That means the weather can change quickly from sunshine to a rain shower within a few minutes.
+That means the weather can change quickly from sunshine to rain showers within minutes.
 A few clouds form (usually in the afternoons), it can rain for a few minutes and then out comes the sun again.
-There is rarely rain all day long, only occasionally in the rainy season.
-The weather reports can very misleading.
+Dry season rarely gets all day rain, however that can occasionally happen in wet season.
+The weather reports can be very misleading.
 It can show that it is raining every day; but all that means is that somewhere in our mountainous region there will be a shower.
 It can be rainy in one area of the Cusco region and completely dry in another area.
-The higher the altitude, the faster storms and clouds move across, rapidly changing the weather.
+The higher the altitude,the faster the clouds move across, creating rapidly changing weather.

-On the Inca Trail, the weather depends on whether it is the rainy season or the dry season.
-The 2 day Inca Trail is at lower altitude than Cusco, by about 1,000 meters or about 3,000 feet lower.
+On the Inca Trail, the weather depends on whether it is rainy season or dry season.
+For the 2 day Inca Trail, the altitude is 1000 meters or 3000 feet lower than Cusco.
 Thus it tends to be a bit warmer during the day and at night.

 However, it is more tropical and more humid than Cusco.
 There is always a chance of a rain showers, especially in the cloud forest areas.
 In the rainy season, these showers will last longer and be much more intense tropical rain showers.
 The Inca Trail is made of stones laid in the ground so it can be more slippery to walk on in the rainy season.